mdelgert/ESP32/T-Dongle-S3/Tests/Settings2/Prompts.md

 Add endpoint to this code that accepts the following json message body at endpoint /settings/update after the message is received print it to and save it to memory to work after reboot.

+Please make this code really simple and extract related into separate files using best practices.